-In November 2019, the Conservatory entered into a five-year finance lease for office printers, beginning in January 2020.
-The Conservatory recorded the present value of the lease payments of \$172,841 as a lease liability, with a corresponding right-of-use asset.

-In January 2020, the Conservatory entered into a five-year finance lease for copy room equipment, beginning in February 2020.
-The Conservatory recorded the present value of the lease payments of \$19,380 as a lease liability, with a corresponding right-of-use asset.

-Note 9.
-Finance Leases (Continued)

-The right-of-use assets are amortized on a straight-line basis and is presented with depreciation and amortization on the accompanying statements of activities.
-Amortization expense for both of the years ended June 30, 2022 and 2021 was \$36,798.
+The Conservatory has entered into lease agreements for office printers and copy room equipment with terms through 2025.
+The present value of the lease payments is recorded as a lease liability with a corresponding ROU asset.
+The weighted average discount rate at June 30, 2023 and 2022, was 1.58%, and the weighted average remaining lease term is 1.8 and 2.8 years, respectively.
+The ROU assets are amortized on a straight-line basis and is presented with depreciation and amortization on the accompanying statements of activities.
+Amortization expense for the years ended June 30, 2023 and 2022, was \$36,798.

 Interest costs recognized for the fiscal year is equal to the accretion of the lease liability and is presented with interest expense on the accompanying statements of activities.
-Finance lease interest costs for the years ended June 30, 2022 and 2021, was \$1,978 and \$2,546, respectively.
+Finance lease interest costs for the years ended June 30, 2023 and 2022, was \$1,461 and \$1,978, respectively.

-As of June 30, 2022 and 2021, the aggregate carrying amount of the Conservatory's lease liability is \$116,011 and \$154,780, respectively, and the aggregate carrying amount of the right-of-use asset is \$103,615 and \$140,414, respectively.
+As of June 30, 2023 and 2022, the aggregate carrying amount of the Conservatory's lease liability is \$67,952 and \$116,011, respectively, and the aggregate carrying amount of the ROU asset is \$66,817 and \$103,615, respectively.